February 28 2023 (Update)

 My own battle continues... the equal opportunity complaint has been elevated to high levels within the Medical Command and it has finally received the attention that it deserves.
 A determination of some sort should come down within the next month.

 UPDATE (12 Dec 2013): Details rolled in slowly over the past several months so I delayed my update until I had more information.
 My residency program was investigated for other racially insensitive behavior more than a year after I departed.
-One accusation was serious enough to generate a new investigation which was immediately elevated to the three star general level.
-It resulted in my former residency program director having to step down from his leadership position, letters of reprimand for several doctors in the department, and the military has agreed to pay me a military salary while I complete my residency training in the civilian sector.
+My former residency classmates made a video which featured a man in a Klu Klux Klan outfit throwing a dart at a picture of my face.
+The video was played in front of a wide audience at the Chairman's promotion to Colonel party and it offended several African-Americans who were present.
+One of them was bothered enough to file a complaint with the hospital.
+This complaint was serious enough to generate a new investigation which was immediately elevated to the three star general level.
+It resulted in my former residency program director and the chairman (also a former program director) being forced to step down from his leadership position, letters of reprimand for several doctors in the department, and the military has agreed to pay me a military salary while I complete my residency training in the civilian sector.
 The battle is still not complete, but things have finally turned in my favor.

 UPDATE (26 May 2014): As military doctors, we are given annual officer evaluations in addition to the residency evaluations.
 Most of the time, this is treated as a simple formality, and the events that transpire in the course of someone's residency rarely influence these evaluation reports.
 I have seen several doctors get terminated or resign and still move forward in their officer career, get promoted, get new residencies as if nothing were amiss.
 Not in my case.
 There were two residency directors in the course of my 4 years, and they both gave me poor officer evaluation reports (OERs) in two consecutive years, the years that all of these events transpired.
 The result of those referred (poor) OERs was that they triggered an automatic military separation board for me.
 That's right, despite being a West Point Graduate, an Army Ranger, serving 4 years in the infantry, and another 2 good evaluations inside that same department, I was up for separation from the Army.
 It sounded preposterous, and given the amount of trouble that both individuals had recently faced for misconduct within their department, I was sure that reasonable people would allow me to stay in the army.
 But I took no chances.
 I hired an attorney for $20,000, flew him in from D.C. and won the case to stay in.
 This automatically means that the army is obligated to allow me to join any civilian orthopedic surgery residency that I gain acceptance to, and they must pay me my current salary while I am training.
 The only remaining issue is the fact that I was supposed to get promoted two years ago.
 The poor officer evaluations resulted in me getting pulled from the promotion list and passed over for promotion in every year since.
 The attorney and I are still working on the best approach to correct this issue.